 What is Amending Soil?

 The health of your plants depends heavily on the health of your soil.
-Furthermore, different plants have different needs in regards to types of soil.
+Furthermore, different plants have different needs in regard to types of soil.
 For instance, plants like azaleas, rhododendrons, and camellias, all prefer soil that is acidic, whereas plants like forsythia, lilacs, and sage all prefer alkaline soil.
 Therefore, amending soil is simply the process of adding organic matter to your soil, to change or add to the composition of the soil.
 Adding compost to your garden soil is an example of a soil amendment.
 Often the amendment is added directly to the soil and lightly tilled in a few inches below the surface of the soil.

 The only way to truly know what your soil is lacking is to perform a soil test.
 You can purchase soil test kits at stores or online, or you can also have your soil tested at a lab.
 Either way, the test will inform you as to what your soil is made of.
 Soil tests tell you a lot about your soil including the ph levels (acidic or alkaline), nitrogen levels, phosphorous levels and much more.
 Performing this test will give you a great idea of what your soil is made of.
 Furthermore, some soil tests let you know the levels of clay, silt, or sand in your soil as well.